peppelinux/iptables_xt_recent_parser/README.md

 ````

-In CSV format there will be available time delta mean and time deltas in seconds for every attempts.
+In CSV format there will be available time delta mean and time deltas in seconds for every attempt.

 Pelase remember to edit the xt_recent file path to make it works as desidered: